qgis/QGIS-Documentation/source/working/working_with_raster.rst

    always set to automatically to *stretch to min max* regardless if the Quantum GIS general options this is set to another value.

-.. index:: `rastertab:transparency`
+.. index:: `Transparency`

 Transparency Tab
 -----------------

-QGIS has the ability to display each raster layer at varying transparency levels. .. index:: `raster layers!transparency` Use the transparency slider to indicate  to what extent the underlying layers (if any) should be visible though the current raster layer.
+QGIS has the ability to display each raster layer at varying transparency levels.
+Use the transparency slider to indicate to what extent the underlying layers (if any) should be visible though the current raster layer.
 This is very useful, if you like to overlay more than one rasterlayer, e.g. a shaded relief-map overlayed by a classified rastermap.
 This will make the look of the map more three dimensional.

 Additionally you can enter a rastervalue, which should be treated as *NODATA*.
 This can be done manually or with the
-|mActionContextHelp| :guilabel:`Add values from display` icon.
+|mActionContextHelp| :sup:`Add values from display` icon.

 An even more flexible way to customize the transparency can be done in the :guilabel:`Custom transparency options` section.